OKEAMAH/Git/.gitlab/ci/README.md

 This document describes the operating principles of the source code around the CI.

+# Job file names

+ - If a job file contains the definition of a single GitLab CI job, then the file should have the same name as the job.
+ - If a job file defines several jobs sharing a common descriptive prefix, then the file should be named after that prefix.
+ - If there is no such common prefix, or if it is not descriptive, an arbitrary by descriptive name can be used.

 # Implementation of job `script`s

 These rules also apply to `before_script` and `after_script`.